Munich Re logo

 Prevention and insurance solutions for water-related risks

-To protect against flooding, many dykes, flood walls and retention basins are built along rivers.
-Loss prevention at an individual level involves measures to improve the flood resilience of buildings and structures.
-Natural hazards insurance is the ideal way to counter the risk of flooding far from rivers and coasts.
-Nevertheless, policies should primarily cover the losses that can severely hit or even ruin policyholders.
-At the same time, such insurance must not reduce their willingness to take suitable precautions
+Dykes, flood walls and retention basins are often built along rivers to protect against flooding.
+Loss prevention at an individual level involves taking appropriate steps to improve the flood resilience of buildings.
+A natural hazards policy is the ideal way to counter the flood risk far away from watercourses.
+Nevertheless, policies should primarily cover losses that could severely affect or even ruin policyholders, yet without reducing their willingness to take suitable precautions.

 Reinsurance solutions